-To make in year changes to the membership of committees and

-Planning and Development Control Council

-Executiv ve

-A consultee of the Planning Policy Committee in respect of the Plans and alterations which together comprise the Development Plan

-Joint Planning Committee

-To exercise the powers of the Councils In determining the Joint Spatial Strategy and acting as a consultee in respect of:

-The Local Development Scheme

-The Statement of Community Involvement

-The Core Spatial Strategy, which will cover strategic issues including:-

-Statement of Vision and objectives

-Future role and function of the main settlements

-Development requirement to be associated with the main settlements (including housing and employment)

-Location and intended broad form of major urban extensions

-Sequence in which it is intended that development should take place

-Infrastructure and service requirements

-Necessary Implementation policies where a consistent view is needed across the area, including strategic policies on design and developer contributions.

-Monitoring and implementation framework

-Local Development Documents or Supplementary Planning Documents forming part of any of the individual LDF for North Northamptonshire subject to the agreement of the Councils as necessary.

-Approval of the Joint Spa atial Strategy --------------------------- ----------------

-Planning Policy Committee

-Consider and recommend to Council for approval the Plans and alterations which together comprise the Development Plan and Consider and make recommendations to the Council and any Joint Committee established by order of the Secretary of State in respect of strategic planning policy issues that affect the area

-Planning Committee
+To make in year changes to the membership of committees and ---------------------------- ---------------------------------- review boards and to make appointments and nominations to outside bodies in consultation with the Leaders of the political groups Functions relating to elections generally and assisting the returning officer To make minor administrative changes to the Constitution, to reflect, for example, changes in management structure, changes in legislation, or other changes that do not have a significant impact

+Plannir ng and Development Control Counci Approving the Plans and alterations which together comprise the Local Development Framework Executi ive A consultee of the Planning Policy Committee in respect of the Plans and alterations which together comprise the Developmen Plan Joint Pi anning Committee To exercise the powers of the Councils in determining the Join Spatial Strategy and acting as a consultee in respect of: The Local Development Scheme The Statement of Community Involvement The Core Spatial Strategy, which will cover strategic issues including:- Statement of Vision and objectives Future role and function of the main settlements Development requirement to be associated with the main settlements (including housing and employment) Location and intended broad form of major urban extensions Sequence in which it is intended that development should take place Infrastructure and service requirements Necessary implementation policies where a consistent view is needed across the area, including strategic policies on design and developer contributions.
+Monitoring and implementation framework Local Development Documents or Supplementary Planning Documents forming part of any of the individual LDF for North Northamptonshire subject to the agreement of the Councils as necessary.
-Act on behalf of the Council in its role as Local Planning Authority including in respect of conservation areas, special advertisement areas, listed buildings, footpaths and tree preservation Determine applications for planning permission (including their revocation or modification) Authorise enforcement action in respect of these planning and development control functions including those functions set out in Part 8 of the Anti Social Behaviour Act 2003 Comment on planning applications submitted to or by other local planning authorities and statutory undertakers

-Head of Democratic & Legal Services

-General functions in respect of footpaths

-Head of Development Services Control

-To determine all planning applications and applications for advertisement consent, listed building consent and conservation area consent and to comment on those referred to the Council by neighbouring authorities, except where:- within their ward should be the subject of consideration by the relevant committee:

-(a) a ward member (or a ward member for a ward in which land or residents are likely to be directly affected) requests in writing to the Head of Development Services, prior to the expiry of the publicity/notification period that a proposal
+DUI ough Councu Approval of the Joint Spatial Strategy Planning Policy Committee Consider and recommend to Council for approval the Plans and alterations which together comprise the Development Plan and Consider and make recommendations to the Council and any Joint Committee established by order of the Secretary of State in respect of strategic planning policy issues that affect the area Planning Committee Act on behalf of the Council in its role as Local Planning Authority including in respect of conservation areas, special advertisement areas, listed buildings, footpaths and tree preservation Determine applications for planning permission (including their revocation or modification) Authorise enforcement action in respect of these planning and development control functions including those functions set out in Part 8 of the Anti Social Behaviour Act 2003 Comment on planning applications submitted to or by other local planning authorities and statutory undertakers Officers Head of D emocratic & Legal Services General functions in respect of footpaths Head of D evelopment Services C ontrol To determine all planning applications and applications for advertisement consent, listed building consent and conservation area consent and to comment on those referred to the Council by neighbouring authorities, except where:- (a) a ward member (or a ward member for a ward in which land or residents are likely to be directly affected) requests in writing to the Head of Development Services, prior to the expiry of the publicity/notification period that a proposal within their ward should be the subject of consideration by the relevant committee: